Biscuits (Ted Lasso): Production

 The character of Ted Lasso first appeared in 2013 as part of NBC Sports promoting their coverage of the Premier League, portrayed by Jason Sudeikis.
 In October 2019, Apple TV+ gave a series order to a series focused on the character, with Sudeikis reprising his role and co-writing the episode with executive producer Bill Lawrence.
 Sudeikis and collaborators Brendan Hunt and Joe Kelly started working on a project around 2015, which evolved further when Lawrence joined the series.
 The episode was directed by Zach Braff and written by Joe Kelly from a story by main cast actors Brendan Hunt and Jason Sudeikis.
 This was Braff's first directing credit, Kelly's second writing, Hunt's second writing credit, and Sudeikis' second writing credit for the show.

 Filming

 Zach Braff previously worked with Bill Lawrence on Scrubs, where he also directed episodes.
 He accepted the offer to direct the episode, describing it as "my first time coming aboard something that I had nothing to do with previously."
-Braff was adviced by director Alexander Payne before filming the episode, who told him that when filming, he should think "what does it mean to you if I tell you to tousle its hair?"
+Braff was advised by director Alexander Payne before filming the episode, who told him that when filming, he should think "what does it mean to you if I tell you to tousle its hair?"
 Many of the scenes were filmed but Braff was convinced by the crew to remove them as they were "upstaging the moment."